TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 39/Job 39.18.md

 ---

-What time she lifteth up herself on high, She scorneth the horse and his rider.
+When she lifts up herself on high, she scorns the horse and his rider.